KiaShamaei/spiliterTest/README.md

 * [ to examine dataBase "$docker exec -it <container_id> bash" this make bash after that "$mysql -u <username> -p<password> -h localhost <database_name>" ]
 * [ run this command "$java -jar target/spiliter-0.0.1-SNAPSHOT.jar This will start the application and run on port::8098 which define in application.properties]
 * [ or run this command "$mvn spring-boot:run" ]
-* [ context path for all api is snapp ]
-* [ you can find Swagger doc in http://localhost:8098/snapp/swagger-ui/index.html ]
+* [ you can find Swagger doc in http://localhost:8098/swagger-ui/index.html ]
 * [ or run this command "$mvn spring-boot:run" ]

 ### How to work this app